 OCS's Tracking, Information and Payment System (TIPS) is a computerized on-line, statewide interagency information management and payment system capable of tracking client information and generating payments for Office of Community Services (OCS) clients.
 TIPS has been modified to collect and report the required data for the federally mandated Adoption and Foster Care Analysis and Reporting System (AFCARS) and National Child Abuse and Neglect Data System (NCANDS).
 However, it does not provide effective case management tools nor lend itself to the changing automation and information needs of agency staff in a timely manner.
-Consequently, costs to the SSBG include the Development and implementation of a Statewide Automated Child Welfare Information System (SACWIS).
-This system is referred to as A Comprehensive Enterprise Social Services System (ACESS) and is designed to ultimately support the business activities of the entire department of Social Services and specifically meet all SACWIS requirements and OCS needs.
+Consequently, costs to the SSBG include the development and implementation of a Statewide Automated Child Welfare Information System (ACESS) and is designed to ultimately support the business activities of the entire department of Social Services and specifically meet all SACWIS requirements and OCS needs.